janimuhlestein/over-deliver/README.md

 OverDeliver is a rating application for delivery foods from restaurants and grocery stores.

 # Our Team
-William Santee
+William Santee,
-Sarah Gambles
+Sarah Gambles,
-Jani Muhlestein
+Jani Muhlestein,
 Jonathan Lightheart

 # User Story